RianNovais/pyside6_calculator/README.md

 ## Features

-- **Basic Operations:** Addition, Subtraction, Multiplication, Division and Potentiation.
+- **Basic Operations:** : Addition, Subtraction, Multiplication, Division and Potentiation.
 - **Special Buttons** : Mechanism to delete values, and button to clear the memory dynamically
-- **User-friendly GUI:** Visually pleasing, responsive interface with light and dark themes, using the pyqtdarktheme library.
+- **User-friendly GUI:** : Visually pleasing, responsive interface with light and dark themes, using the pyqtdarktheme library.
+- **easy to package into .EXE** : it's easy to package to .EXE just open the "how_export_to_exe.md" guide and follow the instructions

 ![Calculator](https://s5.gifyu.com/images/SR4HG.gif)
 ![Calculator2](https://s5.gifyu.com/images/SR4KK.gif)